Guilherme-fagundes/kanime/README.md

 # KAnime.js

-**KAnime** is a lightweight JavaScript micro-library for DOM manipulation, animations, event handling, and AJAX — all with zero dependencies.
+**KAnime** is a lightweight JavaScript micro-library for DOM manipulation, animations, event handling, forms, and media — all with zero dependencies.

-> A minimalist utility belt for working with the DOM, styling, events, and forms.
+> A minimalist utility belt for working with the DOM, styling, events, forms, and media.
 Lightweight, chainable, and written in pure JavaScript.

 ---